brite3001/tsa_group_challenge/README.md

 | Input Validation | Add basic input validation | ❌ |
 | Task Filters | Add filters for tasks | ❌ |
 | Database Integration | Integration with any database you prefer | ❌ |

+## Future Improvement
+- Error handling not using proper FastAPI HTTP errors.
+NiceGUI was intercepting errors raised by FastAPI, not enough time to troubleshoot.
+- No auth for the API